 •There is a single level of residential aged care.
 There are no different rules for “high care” and “low care”.

 •Residents receive appropriate levels of care, depending on their needs.
-Funding and care services are based on an assessment of each person’s needs using the Commonwealth Government’s Aged Care Funding Instrument (see www.dss.gov.au).
+Funding and care services are based on an assessment of each person’s needs using the Australian Government’s Aged Care Funding Instrument (see www.dss.gov.au/ageing-and-aged-care).

 •However, the Aged Care Act still retains many of the provisions governing the use and refund of accommodation bonds for those people who were already in aged-care services before 1 July 2014.
 The provisions governing the refunding of an “old” accommodation bonds are referred to in the sections of the Aged Care Act governing “refundable deposits” in division 52P.
 Further provisions are contained in the Aged Care (Transitional Provisions) Act 1997 (Cth).
 All entrants to subsidised aged-care services are subject to an income and assets test to determine whether or not they are required to pay a contribution to their accommodation or home care.